-After entering these details and clicking the 'unblind' button the user will not be shown the true treatment allocation on-screen.
-Instead an unblinded email, text message or fax will be sent to the designated person.
-An email stating that an unblinding has taken place will be automatically sent out to all trial administrators and all investigators associated with the site that the randomisation originates from, as long as they have notifications enabled.
+Figure 19: Unblinding a designated person will be automatically sent out to all trial administrators and all investigators associated with the site that the randomisation originates from, as long as they have notifications enabled.
 The date and time of unblinding, user who performed the unblinding and the designated person who was unblinded will be recorded in the details for the randomisation concerned.